Ouacshaman/sqlc_in_zig/README.md

 pg_proto_query.zig
 json.zig -- unless you would like to mod connect.zig -- unless you would like to mod

+ .
+├── 󱧼 src
+│   ├──  connect.zig
+│   ├──  internal
+│   │   └──  database
+│   ├──  json.zig
+│   ├──  main.zig
+│   ├──  postgres_protocol
+│   │   ├──  pg_proto_query.zig
+│   │   ├──  pg_proto_response.zig
+│   │   └──  pg_proto_startup.zig
+│   |
+│   ├──  sql
+│   │   ├──  queries
+│   │      └──  queries.sql

+Once you got this structure then in your root directory outside of the src durectory and run the the bindary.

 bootleg sqlc lol